-Results.
-The optical properties of a system of two identical two-level atoms in collective (symmetric Ψ_s and antisymmetric Ψ_a) Bell states at arbitrary interatomic distances are investigated.
+The optical properties of a system of two identical two-level atoms in collective (symmetric $\Psi_s$ and antisymmetric $\Psi_a$ ) Bell states at arbitrary interatomic distances are investigated.
 The closed analytical expressions for the shifts and widths of the considered collective states are considered, taking into account the retarded dipole-dipole interaction of atoms.
-In calculation of the radial matrix elements of the dipole-dipole interaction, the wave functions of the model Fues potential are used.
+When calculating the radial matrix elements of the dipole-dipole interaction, the wave functions of the model Fues potential are used.